moaxcp/graph-dsl/README.md

 graph-dsl is used to create graphs and algorithms for graphs.
 It is designed to be groovy, using closures and metaprogramming for minimal setup.

-NOTE: This project is not currently in a repository for use.

 ## Building a graph

 ```groovy